Estimating flow fields with Reduced Order Models: Realtime flow and pressure field reconstruction with few measurements

 \section{Realtime flow and pressure field reconstruction with few measurements}

 It is not practical to measure the entire spatially resolved velocity and pressure fields during the operation of the pump.
 We show how to reconstruct these fields with the reduced order model from very few measurements of the flow field at selected points.
-While we restrict ourself to simulated data in the present paper, the methods introduced in this section can be used for an online reconstruction of the fields in realtime~\citep{Gelb1974}. \CommentMmo{Zitation an Gelb pr\"ufen bzw.\ ersetzen.} The optimal locations for the selected measurement points are determined in Section~\ref{sec:Measurement_Positions}.
+While we restrict ourselves to simulated data in the present paper, the methods introduced in this section can be used for an online reconstruction of the fields in realtime~\citep{Gelb1974}.
+The optimal locations for the selected measurement points are determined in Section~\ref{sec:Measurement_Positions}.
 The algorithm for the actual reconstruction of the fields, specifically an extended Kalman filter (EKF), is then introduced in Section~\ref{sec:ExtendedKalmanFilter}.